Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Results

 \section{Results}

-Our initial simulation demonstrates the capability of the quantum kernel to model both intra-cellular (GRN) and inter state (cell-cell) regulation.
-The demonstration utilizes a system composed of five genes ($n=5$) for Cell Type 1 and five genes ($n'=5$) for Cell Type 2.
+Our initial simulation demonstrates the capability of the proposed quantum kernel to model both intra-cellular regulations within (GRNs) and inter-cellular communication between distinct cell states.
+In this proof-of-concept study, we simulated a system consisting of five genes ($n=5$) for Cell Type 1 (CT1) and five genes ($n'=5$) for Cell Type 2 (CT2) allowing us to evaluate the framework's ability to capture gene-gene dependencies and LR-mediated cross-talk between cells.